the-jcksn/automap/README.md

 # automap
-Script to automate all of the essential nmap scans against a target
+Script to automate all of the essential nmap scans against a target Must be run with root privileges (sudo).

-Must be run with root privileges (sudo).
+Written for Unix based systems, and Nmap must already be installed!

 usage: sudo python automap.py -ip 10.10.10.10

 Fire and forget, you can skip some of the scans with Ctrl-C if required.
 Outputs various scan results to individual text files.

-Scans this automates on starting script:
+Scans this automates:

 Runs top 100 TCP scan
 Runs top 100 UDP scan